-The main use case for parsync is really only very large data transfers thru fairly fast network connections (>1Gb/s).
-Below this speed, a single rsync can saturate the connection, so there’s little reason to use parsync and in fact the overhead of testing the existence of and starting more rsyncs tends to worsen its performance on small transfers to slightly less than rsync alone.
+As a warning, the main use case for parsyncfp is really only very large data transfers thru fairly fast network connections (>1Gb).
+Below this speed, rsync itself can saturate the connection, so there’s little reason to use parsyncfp and in fact the overhead of testing the existence of and starting more rsyncs tends to worsen its performance on small transfers to slightly less than rsync alone.

-Beyond this introduction, parsync’s internal help is about all you’ll need to figure out how to use it; below is what you’ll see when you type parsync -h.
-There are still edge cases where parsync will fail or behave oddly, especially with small data transfers, so I’d be happy to hear of such misbehavior or suggestions to improve it.
+Beyond this introduction, parsyncfp’s internal help is about all you’ll need to figure out how to use it; below is what you’ll see when you type parsyncfp -h.
+There are probably still edge cases where parsyncfp will fail or behave oddly, especially with small data transfers, so I’d be happy to hear of such misbehavior or suggestions to improve it.

 Below is what you should see:

 (The following is a slightly HTML-spiffed version of the normal parsyncfp help.)